What would Rousseau advise internet leaders today?

 What are the main positions in the debate on the new Internet social contract?

 The Internet pioneers who evolved into the “Internet guardians” have argued for the status quo, since one should not fix something that is not broken.
 The Internet is not broken.
 It works very well.
 The Internet guardians are right in as much as are those who argue that there is a need to make a new deal that reflects the evolution of the Internet from a small network of researchers and scientists to it being a critical infrastructure of modern society.
-For those who argue for the new deal, it is not a matter of the Internet working (it should work); it is a matter of representing a new Internet demography and interests.
+For those who argue for the new deal, it is not a matter of the Internet working (it should work) but representing a new Internet demography and interests.

-The Internet guardians made a few attempts to improve an early social contract, including the implementation of a direct vote by the Internet users for the election of the ICANN board.
+The Internet guardians made a few attempts to improve an early social contract, including implementing a direct vote by the Internet users for the election of the ICANN board.
 This experiment of direct democracy in ICANN failed.
 A more recent development, including the fast-growing Pirate parties in Europe, may create a space for another attempt to develop legitimacy through direct engagement with Internet users.

 The proponents of the new Internet social contract argue for a new arrangement, mainly built around states as representatives of the political will of their citizens, including Internet users.
 They also argue that the decisions on Internet governance cannot be made only by Internet users, since the Internet impacts everyone, including those who are not connected.
 They prefer the arrangement under the UN umbrella, with a wide spectrum of options from the ITU-driven system to the new UN Internet governance body.